An1(na), An2(na); Statistical Physics 1 recommended but not required

 Analyze and characterize fluid flows and work out problems of elementary hydrodynamics

-Use dimensional analysis to gain insight into different energy sources and energy conversion systems.
+Use dimensional analysis to gain insight into hydrodynamic equations and different energy sources and energy conversion systems.

 Calculate the energy efficiency of energy conversion stages.